Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 If you don’t have a room that is completely dark at night, you can put your plant in a windowless closet at night to provide the complete darkness that it needs.
 Just remember to take it out of the closet in the morning!

 It’s easy to root cuttings from your kalanchoe.
 Snip off a branch that is not flowering.
 Remove any leaves on the lower 2 inches.
 Make sure that there are at least 2 pairs of leaves left.
 Leave the cutting out for a few days to allow it to “callous” which means that the cut end will dry out.
 The allous protects the cutting by blocking disease from entering the plant.
 Once it has dried, you can dip it in rooting hormone if you have it and then gently push it into the soil of a pot.
 Moisten the soil and then cover the pot with a plastic bag that has some slits cut into it.
-The plastic bag will provide a humid environment for your cutting.
+The plastic bag will provide a humid environment for your cutting, kind of like a mini greenhouse.
 Place the plastic covered pot on a sunny windowsill, checking the soil periodically to make sure that it remains moist.
 Roots should start growing in 2 to 3 weeks.
 You will know that new roots are growing by the new leaves that are growing.
 Plants only produce new growth when they have roots.
 If they have no roots like a cutting, they will put their energy into making roots rather than make new leaves.